Pac-Land: Gameplay

-Development and release
+Development

 Pac-Land was programmed by Yoshihiro Kishimoto of Namco Development Division 1, who would later work on the Family Stadium franchise.
-After seeing the success of the American Pac-Man cartoon series, Namco requested Kishimoto that he create an arcade game based on the show.
+After seeing the success of Hanna-Barbera's Pac-Man animated series, Namco requested Kishimoto that he create an arcade game based on the show.
 Kishimoto stated that the hardest part of development were Pac-Man's animations.
 Most arcade games in Japan at the time simply used two or three frames to convey movement, which he found unconvincing.
 The team wanted the game's backgrounds to be vibrant and colorful, and to have the characters move smoothly to replicate the show's animation style.
 Pac-Man himself was given 24 different frame patterns, alongside several facial expressions and clothing swaps.

 Kishimoto cited Konami's sports video game Track & Field (1983) as the "number one influence" on Pac-Land.
 The game's controls were heavily influenced by Track & Field, a game that allowed the player to become faster by constantly tapping the button in succession; Kishimoto thought the idea was interesting and that it would make it stand out among other games.
 To allow for two-layer scrolling backgrounds, more sprites, and more colors, the team created the Namco Pac-Land arcade board, which was used for several later Namco games including Baraduke (1985) and Metro-Cross (1985).
 The game was tested in Yokohama, where Kishimoto recalls the springboards being difficult for new players.

+Release

 The arcade game was released in Japan in 1984, but there are conflicting release dates.
 Arcade TV Game List, a Japanese-language book of arcade release dates authored by Masumi Akagi and published by the Amusement News Agency in 2006, lists the Japanese release date as August 1984.
 However, the United States Copyright Office and John Szczepaniak in the second volume of The Untold History of Japanese Game Developers (2015), when including biography details taken from Kishimoto's resume, lists the release date as October 1984.
 The game was later released in North America by Bally Midway in December 1984, and in Europe by Atari Games in early 1985.